What to do when someone dies?

 A medical professional needs to come to verify the death.
 If the person’s doctor isn’t available, for example if someone dies at night, an on-call doctor or senior nurse can do this.

-At this point, please contact us so that we can bring the deceased into our care.
+At this point, please contact us so that we can arrange to bring the deceased into our care.
 If you would like the deceased to remain at home for a short period, please advise us as soon as possible, and we will give you guidance on this.

 If you have instructed the staff that we are your chosen funeral director, they will usually contact us on your behalf once the death has been verified so that we can bring the deceased into our care.

-Until the paperwork has been completed, it is likely the person who has passed will remain at the premises.
+Until the paperwork has been completed, it is likely the person who has passed will remain at the hospital.
 It is important at this point that you contact us and explain that our services will be required.
 We will then liaise with the hospital to make the necessary arrangements, and will help and advise you on what to do next.

 2. Call Caldecott & Sons on our 24hr Helpline